danielvijge/openwrt-configuration-ansible/readme.md

 openssl x509 -in router.crt -outform DER -out uhttpd.crt
 openssl rsa -in router.key -outform DER -out uhttpd.key
 ```
-Place the files _uhttpd.crt_ and _uhttpd.key_ in the _config_ directory and they are automatically installed
+Place the files _uhttpd.crt_ and _uhttpd.key_ in the certs directory and they are automatically installed
 on the router and each accesspoint.
-The certificate in this example is valid for the main router and access
+The certificates in this example is valid for the main router and access
 points _ap1.home.arpa_ and _ap2.home.arpa_.
-If you have more access points, changed the names, or are using a different
-IP range, change the command to generate the certificate to match your settings.
+If you have more access points, changed the names, or are using a different IP range, change the command to generate the certificate to match your settings.

 ### Upgrading firmware (optional)